 ONSITE

-MA Full-time х Sept start: 12 months MA Part-time х Sept start: 24 months
+MA Full-time Х Sept start: 12 months MA Part-time х Sept start: 24 months

 Jan start: 12 months Jan start: 24 months

-Part Time Study Part-time delivery is usually at half the intensity of the full-time equivalent course, although there may be flexibility to increase your pace of study to shorten the overall course duration.
+Part Time Study PT students will be supported by the course team to determine an appropriate selection of modules from the level for each year of study.
+PT delivery is usually at half the intensity of the FT equivalent course, although there may be flexibility to increase your pace of study to shorten the overall course duration.
 Some modules may be delivered in a different sequence to that defined within this information set but the modules offered within each level are consistent.
-Please note that the work placement option is not generally available to part-time students.

-Location(s) of DeliveryCity Campus, Leeds
+Location(s) of Delivery City Campus, Leeds